 The dominant landform in Washington County is the Kettle Moraine, an interlobate moraine, or glacial deposit, formed between the Green Bay and Lake Michigan lobes of the continental glacier that moved across the Great Lakes area approximately 11,000 years ago.
 The Kettle Moraine is oriented in a general northeast-southwest direction across the County.
-Some of its features include kames, or conical hills; kettles, which are depressions that mark the site of buried glacial ice blocks which became separated from the retreating main ice mass and which subsequently melted to form depressions; eskers, or long, narrow ridges of glacial drift deposited in meltwater tunnels within the ice; and abandoned drainageways.
-It forms some of the most attractive and interesting landscapes within the County.
-The Kettle Moraine area is the location of the highest elevation in the County and the location of the greatest local elevation differences, or relief.
+Some of its features include kames, or conical hills; kettles, which are steep-sided depressions that mark the site of buried glacial ice blocks that became separated from the retreating main ice mass and which subsequently melted to form the "kettles"; eskers, or long, narrow ridges of glacial drift deposited in meltwater tunnels within the ice; and abandoned drainageways.
+The Kettle Moraine forms some of the most attractive and interesting landscapes within the County and is the location of the highest elevation in the County and the location of the greatest local relief, or elevation differences.